SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 Java-based extension applications have the following characteristics:
 * implement business logic and/or data processing in Java Web container hosted on the platform
-* consume SAP Hybris Cloud for Customer data using OData or SOAP APIs
+* consume SAP Cloud for Customer data using OData or SOAP APIs
-* provide back-end services for UI or SAP Hybris Cloud for Customer consumption
+* provide back-end services for UI or SAP Cloud for Customer consumption
 * can host secure and rich user interface, that can be either embedded or standalone

 ### Application Architecture